 The gallbladder is a small organ just below the liver in the top right of the belly.
-It stores bile, a fluid produced by the liver to help digest fat in the foods we eat.
+It stores bile, a fluid made in the liver that helps digest fat in the foods we eat.

 Your child: